Data-Efficient Indentation Size Effect Correction in Steels Using Machine Learning and Physics-Constrained Neural Network: Results and Discussion

 \subsection{Generalization and Boundary Testing}

 }

-The trained models were evaluated across three regimes of increasing divergence from the training dataset: the three training-set steel specimens itself, the blind validation specimen, and the amorphous boundary control.
-RMSE values across all materials and architectures are summarized in Table~\ref{tab:rmse_all}.
-The experimental reference for the quarantined specimen is~\(H_{375\text{mN}} = 6.080\)~GPa - the Oliver-Pharr hardness at 375 mN, consistent with the convention established in Section~\ref{baseline-nanoindentation-and-limitations-of-the-nix-gao-model}.
+The trained models were evaluated across three regimes of increasing divergence from the training dataset: the three training-set steel specimens themselves, the quarantined validation specimen, and the amorphous boundary control.
+RMSE and MAPE values across all materials and architectures are summarized in Table~\ref{tab:rmse_all}.
+The experimental reference for the quarantined specimen is~\(H_{375\text{mN}} = 6.080\)~GPa, the Oliver-Pharr hardness at 375 mN, consistent with the convention established in Section~\ref{baseline-nanoindentation-and-limitations-of-the-nix-gao-model}.

 \hypertarget{performance-on-training-set-specimens}{